pepedocs/ocm-workspace/Readme.md

 # Install
-To install the ocm-workspace binary, run the following.
+To install the ocm-workspace binary in your $GOPATH, run the following.

 ```
 $ cd ocm-workspace